The Believer (2001 film): Plot

-Daniel is shown ascending the stairs in the Jewish school he left as a child.
-His old teacher approaches, hoping to talk about the Binding of Isaac, and suggests that Isaac died on the mountain and was reborn in the next world.
-But Daniel ignores him and keeps going, up, and up, as his teacher urges him to stop, calling out, "There's nothing up there."
+There is a flash of light, and Daniel is shown ascending the stairs in the Jewish school he left as a child.
+His old teacher approaches, hoping to talk about the Binding of Isaac, and suggests that Isaac died on the mountain and was reborn in the world to come.
+But Daniel ignores him and keeps climbing up but unexplainably meets his teacher on every floor, asking Daniel to stop, calling out, "There's nothing up there."

 Cast

 Reception

-The Believer received an 83% approval rating on Rotten Tomatoes based on 93 reviews; the average rating is 7.34 out of 10.
+The Believer received an 82% approval rating on Rotten Tomatoes based on 95 reviews; the average rating is 7.34 out of 10.
 The consensus states: "Gosling commands the screen with a raw, electrifying performance."
 The film also has a score of 75 on Metacritic based on 28 reviews.

 Jamie Russell of BBC Films said that it was "awe-inspiring ... a late contender for one of the best films of the year—an intellectually breathtaking, profoundly moving film."
 Charlotte O'Sullivan of The Independent said, "It's naturally thrilling...The Believer is astonishing."
 Time Out said, "the film is driven by Gosling's revelatory performance ... arresting, prickly, vaguely funny, even—'difficult' in the best sense."

 Todd McCarthy for Variety said, "Bean deals with the core elements of this odd, and oddly compelling, situation with admirable frankness and intelligence, but flounders around the edges.
 The tenets of Zampf and Moebius' political movement receive such scant attention that the scenes devoted to it are borderline ludicrous, and the masochistic impulses that seem to draw Carla to Danny—"Hurt me!," she begs at the start of their first sexual encounter, and he willingly obliges—are rote and undeveloped."

 Julie Salamon for The New York Times said, "This willfully provocative film portrait (...) offers lots of raging, vulgarity and shock but little insight into the character's psychopathology. (...)
 The movie's most telling moment comes when Danny confronts Holocaust survivors about why they allowed themselves to be brutalized.
 One of them, an old man, responds by asking, And what shall we learn from you, Daniel ?
 It's a good question, never answered.

 David Germain for The Washington Post said, "Even as he commits hate crimes and becomes an anti-Jewish rabble-rouser, the youth is torn between contempt for Jewish passivity during the Holocaust and reverence for the traditions of Judaism."